A Foodcentric Life

 • Wash, stem and pit the cherries with a cherry pitter tool or a paring knife.
 Cut the cherries in half, top to bottom.

-• In a small bowl, whisk together the flour, baking powder and salt.
-In a medium bowl, cream the butter and sugar together until light and fluffy with a hand-held electric mixer.
-Add the eggs and beat until incorporated and the batter is smooth.
-Add in the almond extract.
+• In a medium bowl, cream the butter and sugar together until light and fluffy with a hand-held electric mixer.
+Add the eggs and beat until incorporated and the batter is smooth, then add in the almond extract and heavy cream if using.
 Add in the flour blend.
 Beat on low speed, increasing speed as batter stiffens, until smooth.
 Batter will be thick.

 Bake the Cake